IOC refuses Russian athletes' request to join Winter Olympics

 In a further 11 cases, CAS ruled that doping violations had been committed but that lifetime bans were not justified and the punishments were reduced to a ban for the 2018 Games alone.

-The IOC said the CAS decision could have a "serious impact on the future fight against doping," and added that it could appeal the decision at the Swiss Federal Tribunal, the country's highest court.
+The IOC said at the time the CAS decision could have a "serious impact on the future fight against doping," and added that it could appeal against the decision at the Swiss Federal Tribunal, the country's highest court.

+Meanwhile, in another blow to the anti-doping fight, The Sunday Times claims it has seen evidence that suggests widespread blood doping in endurance skiing events between 2001 and 2010.

+The paper, in conjunction with German broadcaster ARD, says hundreds of skiers, including some medalists, have escaped bans despite highly abnormal blood test figures.

 Last month Russian President Vladimir Putin admitted there had been "instances of doping use in Russia," but said the issue was a global problem.